Market segmentation: History

 Contemporary market segmentation emerged in the first decades of the twentieth century as marketers responded to two pressing issues.
 Demographic and purchasing data were available for groups but rarely for individuals and secondly, advertising and distribution channels were available for groups, but rarely for single consumers.
 Between 1902 and 1910, George B Waldron, working at Mahin's Advertising Agency in the United States used tax registers, city directories, and census data to show advertisers the proportion of educated vs illiterate consumers and the earning capacity of different occupations, etc. in a very early example of simple market segmentation.
 In 1924 Paul Cherington developed the 'ABCD' household typology; the first socio-demographic segmentation tool.
-By the 1930s, market researchers such as Ernest Dichter recognized that demographics alone were insufficient to explain different marketing behaviours and began exploring the use of lifestyles, attitudes, values, beliefs and culture to segment markets.
+By the 1930s, market researchers such as Ernest Dichter recognized that demographics alone were insufficient to explain different marketing behaviors and began exploring the use of lifestyles, attitudes, values, beliefs and culture to segment markets.
 With access to group-level data only, brand marketers approached the task from a tactical viewpoint.
 Thus, segmentation was essentially a brand-driven process.

 Wendell R. Smith is generally credited with being the first to introduce the concept of market segmentation into the marketing literature in 1956 with the publication of his article, "Product Differentiation and Market Segmentation as Alternative Marketing Strategies."
 Smith's article makes it clear that he had observed "many examples of segmentation" emerging and to a certain extent saw this as a "natural force" in the market that would "not be denied."
 As Schwarzkopf points out, Smith was codifying implicit knowledge that had been used in advertising and brand management since at least the 1920s.

-Until relatively recently, most segmentation approaches have retained a tactical perspective in that they address immediate short-term decisions; such as describing the current “market served” and are concerned with informing marketing mix decisions.
+Until relatively recently, most segmentation approaches have retained a tactical perspective in that they address immediate short-term decisions; such as describing the current "market served" and are concerned with informing marketing mix decisions.
 However, with the advent of digital communications and mass data storage, it has been possible for marketers to conceive of segmenting at the level of the individual consumer.
-Extensive data is now available to support segmentation in very narrow groups or even for a single customer, allowing marketers to devise a customised offer with an individual price that can be disseminated via real-time communications.
+Extensive data is now available to support segmentation in very narrow groups or even for a single customer, allowing marketers to devise a customized offer with an individual price that can be disseminated via real-time communications.
 Some scholars have argued that the fragmentation of markets has rendered traditional approaches to market segmentation less useful.

 Criticisms

 The limitations of conventional segmentation have been well documented in the literature.
-Perennial criticisms include: